trco/django-bootstrap-modal-forms/README.rst

         modalForm: ".modal-content form",
         formURL: null,
         isDeleteForm: false,
-        // .invalid is default class for Bootstrap 4, while the default class for Bootstrap 5 version of this package is .is-invalid.
+        // ".invalid" is the default for Bootstrap 4. ".is-invalid" is the default for Bootstrap 5.
         errorClass: ".invalid",
         asyncUpdate: false,
         asyncSettings: {